Go Baguio! Your Complete Guide to Baguio City, Philippines

 Bell Church

-The Bell Church is located north of Baguio along the road leading to the capital town of La Trinidad, Benguet.
+The Bell Church is located north of the city along the road leading to the capital town of La Trinidad, Benguet.
 Within its compound are intricately designed arches and buildings adorned with flags, bells and dragons.
 It has a pagoda, and landscaped gardens.
 There are some Buddhist artifacts to be found there, as well as some literature about the history of China.

 Tam-awan Village